etcd-io/etcd/README.md

 #### Using HTTPS between server and client
 Etcd supports SSL/TLS and client cert authentication for clients to server, as well as server to server communication

-Before that we need to have a CA cert`clientCA.crt` and signed key pair `client.crt, client.key` .
+Before that we need to have a CA cert`clientCA.crt` and signed key pair `client.crt`, `client.key` .

 This site has a good reference for how to generate self-signed key pairs
 ```url